-The wholesaler will offer to buy the property for one price, and then find a buyer who will purchase the home at a higher price, allowing the wholesaler to make a nice profit just for facilitating the connection.
+The wholesaler will offer to buy the property for one price.
+Then find a buyer who will purchase the home at a higher price.
+Thus allowing the wholesaler to make a nice profit just for facilitating the connection.
 It’s a great way to get into real estate without the need for capital or credit.

-This earnest money should not be confused with a down payment because a down payment (which also is a type of earnest money) is geared toward facilitating a mortgage, which the wholesaler will not be seeking.
-The wholesaler is not attempting to buy the property, but instead tries to sell and assign the contract to an end buyer who can make the purchase.
+This earnest money should not be confused with a down payment.
+A down payment (which also is a type of earnest money) is geared toward facilitating a mortgage, which the wholesaler will not be seeking.
+The wholesaler is not attempting to buy the property but instead tries to sell and assign the contract to an end buyer who can make the purchase.

 The wholesaler will reach out to their network or market the wholesale property until they find a buyer.
 They will then sell it at a higher price than the homeowner is selling it for—and pocket the difference as profit.
 Most of the time, the end buyer will be a real estate investor who is capable of obtaining a hard money loan or bridge loan for a flip or rental property.
 In some cases, a wholesale deal might be passed along to cash buyers who can pay for real estate property out of pocket.

 1. Develop a network of real estate investors and professionals

 Before you even start looking around for investment property to put under contract, you need to have a network of real estate investors to sell to.
 If you don’t develop that network before you start wholesaling, you’ll be missing an important part of the equation when it comes to wholesaling real estate.